collectivecardgame/library/README.md

 ![x](https://i.gyazo.com/f6e3282299aa0fef54fc0da1c5f148d2.png)

 You can change it to something else, then click "preview changes" to see how it'll look.
-The Markdown shown by github is very similar to what appears within /library/!
+The Markdown shown by GitHub is very similar to what appears within /library/!
 (It's usually the same, but with our color scheme.)

 ![x](https://i.gyazo.com/79f53968d6c0a8c6a881c17dbc90d732.png)